dervinism/minis/README.md

 2. Open the minisPy/installer folder and run the minisPyInstaller_web.exe.
 Follow the installation instructions and install Matlab Runtime as part of them.
 3. Open the minisPy/python_files folder and execute the following line in your terminal ```python setup.py install```.
 4. Install Axon Binary File format python utility by executing the following line in your terminal ```pip install pyabf```.
 You are all set. \
-&emsp;&emsp;You can use [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) file with the testPython.py script to test your installation.
-[Here](https://uk.mathworks.com/help/compiler_sdk/python/initialize-the-matlab-runtime.html) you can find further info on how to
-&emsp;&emsp;initialise Matlab Runtime and minisPY.
+You can use [p131c_0011_sw6-10.abf](https://github.com/dervinism/minis/blob/main/p131c_0011_sw6-10.abf) file with the testPython.py script to test your installation.
+[Here](https://uk.mathworks.com/help/compiler_sdk/python/initialize-the-matlab-runtime.html) you can find further info on how to initialise Matlab Runtime and minisPY.

 **Installation instructions: Python package on Linux**\
 To install follow these steps: